New production sources for tungsten are critical for increased global supply

 Little known tungsten has a multitude of use cases

 In the wake of the pandemic, as manufacturers ramp back up to produce everything from automobiles to airplanes, they will face the normal litany of production challenges, which includes dealing with a strained supply chain on certain critical raw materials, such as tungsten.

+Tungsten is the most valuable material you’ve never heard of.
 Tungsten is frequently used to make items that aren’t considered everyday products, but nevertheless are critical for almost everything that’s important, such as core drilling bits and diamond drilling bits used by the mining industry.

 Furthermore, the second largest tungsten supplier, located in Vietnam, had sourced 6 million metric tons last year.
 Other regions outside of the U.S. such as Russia, Austria and the United Kingdom are also known to have important tungsten sources.

-Tungsten production will open the global supply chain
+Tungsten and the global supply chain